TommyTran732/Windows-Setup/Group Policies/Computer Configuration/Windows Components/Location and Sensors.md

 I do not see these ever being used on my system, therefore they are disabled.
 Obviously, you don't have to apply them if you want to use location and sensors.

-- Turn off location scription -> Enabled
+- Turn off location scripting -> Enabled
 - Turn off location -> Enabled
 - Turn off sensors -> Enabled